King Chávez Parks Visiting Professors Program

 The Martin Luther King, Jr., César Chávez, Rosa Parks (KCP) Visiting Professors Program was created by the Michigan State Legislature in 1986.
 The intent of the program is to stem the downward spiral of college graduation rates for students economically and academically disadvantaged in postsecondary education.

 Michigan’s KCP VP Program desires to increase the number of instructors in the classroom to provide role models for economically and academically disadvantaged students.
 Preference may not be given to visiting faculty on the basis of race, color, ethnicity, gender or national origin.
-Speakers who would otherwise not be adequately represented at EMU are encourage.
+Speakers who would otherwise not be adequately represented at EMU are encouraged.

 Faculty and staff are encouraged to nominate individual Visiting Professors who capture the mission of the KCP Visiting Professors Program.